Who we are

 Gina Devani

-Gina Devani is a somatic therapist and community organizer based in Santa Fe.
-With roots in contemplative practice and over a decade of work in therapeutic and educational settings, she brings a grounded, relational approach to building community around complex and sensitive terrain.
+Gina Devani is a board-certified holistic counselor and community organizer based in Santa Fe.
+With roots in contemplative practice and over a decade of work in supportive and educational settings, she brings a grounded, relational approach to building community around complex and sensitive terrain.

 Gina founded SFPS out of a desire to create infrastructure for the integration conversations she was already having informally.
 She is committed to the long view: building a community that is trustworthy, inclusive, and built to last.